vinaykumarmopidevi/django-tutorial/Day-39-Django-RestAPI/Django-RestAPI-Example.md

 # Django RestAPI Example

-Sure, here's a simple example of how you can create a Django REST API using Django REST Framework (DRF):
+create a Django REST API using Django REST Framework (DRF):

 1. **Setup Django Project**:
    First, make sure you have Django and Django REST Framework installed.
 You can install them using pip: